battle-tactics-strategies

 Crossbow units did not operate in isolation.
 Generals integrated them with:

 The Battle of Maling (342 BCE) illustrates this synergy: the state of Qi used crossbowmen positioned on high ground to inflict devastating losses on Wei troops funnelled into a narrow defile.
-Such terrain utilization became standard crossbow doctrine.
+Such terrain utilization became standard crossbow doctrine, and the principle of using prepared positions to maximize crossbow effectiveness continued in Chinese military thought for centuries.

 Countering Cavalry and Nomadic Threats

 One of the crossbow’s most critical roles was neutralizing steppe cavalry.
 Nomadic horse archers, such as the Xiongnu or later the Mongols, relied on mobility and rapid shooting from the saddle.
 Chinese armies countered by forming dense blocks of crossbowmen protected by wagons or palisades.
 The crossbow’s high kinetic energy could penetrate the leather and metal armor of horses and riders alike, breaking a charge before it reached the infantry line.
-Han dynasty general Li Guang famously used crossbow ambushes against Xiongnu war parties, and the fortifications of the Han frontier were designed around platforms for crossbow platforms.
+Han dynasty general Li Guang famously used crossbow ambushes against Xiongnu war parties, and the fortifications of the Han frontier were designed with platforms for crossbow positions that could fire over the heads of friendly troops.
+The crossbow also proved effective in naval warfare: Song riverine forces mounted crossbows on ships to repel boarding attempts and to target enemy sailors at long range.

 Notable Campaigns and Battles